dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 import Nat8 "mo:base/Nat8";
 import Text "mo:base/Text";

-//import the custom types we have in Types.mo import Types "Types";
+//import the custom types we will create in the Types.mo file import Types "Types";

-//Actor
 actor {

   //Method: This method sends a GET request to a URL with a free API we can test with